julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Shamans, midwives, witches have always trusted mugwort as their companion when traveling between worlds.

+Mugwort is the herb people are most eager to use and most likely to misuse.
+It opens things.
+But that's not always what you need.

-Mugwort also appears in lunar and dreamwork lore.
+It also appears in lunar and dreamwork lore.
 See **[Dreamwork & Night Magic](/witchy-plants-bedroom/)** for how herbs like mugwort and juniper guide spirit travel.

 The Germanic name for mugwort means “midge-plant,” referencing its power to ward off not just pests, but **parasitic spirits**.